isomerpages/moe-serangoonsec/_academic-programmes/Mathematics/Overview.md

 <hr>

 #### Our Curriculum

-##### Key Objectives
+**Key Objectives**

-* Enable students to acquire mathematical concepts and skills
+* Provide opportunities for students to learn and apply concepts and skills to solve problems, including those in real-world contexts;

-* Develop cognitive and metacognitive skills (Processes, self-directed learning)
+* Develop process and meta-cognitive skills through a mathematical approach to problem solving;

-* Develop positive attitudes towards Mathematics (confidence, interest, appreciation, perseverance, beliefs)
+* Inculcate positive attitudes towards Mathematics (confidence, interest, appreciation, perseverance, beliefs);

+* Strengthen the development of students’ digital literacy and technological skills through Mathematics

+* Develop students’ 21st century competencies to think critically, adaptively and inventively, reason logically and communicate effectively using mathematics, work individually as well as in groups, using EdTech tools where appropriate in learning and doing mathematics.

-#### Learning Experience
+#### Overview of our Mathematics Learning Framework

+**Learning Experiences for students**

-The department places a strong emphasis on how students learn.
-We believe in providing Learning Experiences in Mathematics through:
+The department places a strong emphasis on students’ motivation to learn Mathematics.
+We believe students have diverse learning needs and seek to provide learning experiences for them through three phases of their learning – Readiness, Engagement and Mastery:

-* Inductive approach in discovering mathematical concepts and skills
-* e-Pedagogy
+* Establishing a Positive Mathematics Classroom Culture

+* Leveraging EdTech to customise students’ learning and develop their digital literacy and technological skills

+* Developing Computational Thinking skills in the students through tasks involving algorithm design

-* Relating Mathematics to the real-world context
+* Providing opportunities for students to work independently and collaboratively on tasks relating Mathematics to the real-world context

-* Learning of Mathematics in a fun way
+* Facilitating activity-based and inquiry-based learning in Mathematics

 <hr>